Edward Poppe: Beatification

 The beatification process opened in Ghent in an informative process that spanned from 21 March 1946 until its closure on 29 September 1952.
 His cause was formally opened on 6 December 1952, granting him the title of Servant of God.
 Theologians approved his spiritual writings on 13 February 1959 and 15 January 1971.
 An apostolic process was held from 18 November 1967 until 25 June 1969.
-The Congregation for the Causes of Saints validated the previous processes in Rome on 28 April 1975 and received the Positio dossier from postulation officials in 1984.
+The Congregation for the Causes of Saints (C.C.S.) validated the previous processes in Rome on 28 April 1975 and received the Positio dossier from postulation officials in 1984.
 The theologians approved the cause on 25 March 1986 as did the C.C.S. on 10 June 1986.
 The confirmation of his life of heroic virtue on 30 June 1986 allowed for Pope John Paul II to title him as Venerable.

 One miracle was required for his beatification which had to be a healing that science could not explain and account for.
 One such miracle was investigated in the diocese of its origin from 4–19 January 1996 at which stage all documentation was sent to Rome and received C.C.S. validation in a decree on 28 June 1996.
 Medical experts approved this healing as a miracle on 6 November 1997 as did the theologians on 31 March 1998 and the C.C.S. members on 1 July 1998.
 John Paul II issued his approval to this miracle on 3 July 1998 and beatified Poppe in Saint Peter's Square on 3 October 1999.